BlancRay/PUAdapter/README.md

-# TWO PU-learning tool on spark
+# TWO PU-learning tools on spark
 ## PUAdapter
 A set of machine learning tools and algorithms for learning from positive and unlabeled datasets.

-This algorithm is based on Positive Samples are Completely Random Selected, and "a classifier trained on positive and unlabeled examples predicts probabilities that dier by only a constant factor from the true conditional probabilities of being positive."
+This algorithm is based on Positive Samples are Completely Random Selected, and "a classifier trained on positive and unlabeled examples predicts probabilities that differ by only a constant factor from the true conditional probabilities of being positive."

 Original paper: